Daniel870801/IRONLABS/Module 1/Lab18/Answers.md

 I would give priority to the number of votes, because the least rated apps are probably not the most useful either.
 I would then only select those with a total 5-star rating.

 11. Do people care about the price of an app?
 Do some queries, comment why are you doing them and the results you retrieve.
 What is your conclusion?
+As the data set does not provide the number of downloads, I will use the number of ratings as a measure of popularity.
+First, I will choose the free or almost free apps (<2 USD, because a 0.99 USD app is easily downloaded).
+The most rated app, EVERNOTE has '2974680' ratings.
+For apps >2 USD, the most rated app, CALL OF DUTY, has "only" '105776' ratings.
+It seems like a significant price can affect the popularity of an app.